Zing22/simple_ls/README.md

-This hub is used for learning.
+This repo is used for learning.